KlaBier/klabier.github.io/_posts/2026-02-26-CAPolicyWorkbook.md

 Normally, workbook elements are displayed one below the other.
 An exception is the element type “Group”.

-Both the legend and “Data Coverage” are part of such a Group in this example.
+Both the **Legend** and **Data Coverage** are part of such a Group in this example.
 This allows the elements to be placed side by side and arranged in a clean layout.

 If you want to implement this layout, select the element type Group when adding a new element and then add the desired elements within that group.

 [![0](/MyPics/2026-02-26-CAPolicyWorkbook_7.png)](/MyPics/2026-02-26-CAPolicyWorkbook_7.png){:target="_blank"}
 {:.figcaption}

-If we look at the legend using “Edit”, we simply find static text.
+If we look at the legend using **Edit**, we simply find static text.

 [![0](/MyPics/2026-02-26-CAPolicyWorkbook_8.png)](/MyPics/2026-02-26-CAPolicyWorkbook_8.png){:target="_blank"}
 {:.figcaption}